Xion/authomato/README.md

 This is mostly a toy project to try out Go as a language.

-### Known issues

-* Stale session data is never purged, so they can accummulate for a significant memory load after few million authentication sessions.

 ### Nice-to-have features

 * Recognize HTTP Accept: header and provide different types of output, like JSON.